Swagatkumar-1006/TinDog-Project-Bootstrap-project-/README.md

-It seems like the code for your HTML page got cut off at the end.
-From the current content, you're building a website for "TinDog," which is likely a parody of dating apps, aimed at dogs.
+"TinDog," which is likely a parody of dating apps, aimed at dogs.
 Here's a brief overview of the sections of your website:

 Title Section: